Polanas/ECS/README.md

                       });
 ```
 ### Dependency Injection
-This feature lets one inject classes and filters in systems.
+This feature lets one inject classes and filters in systems without having to initialize them manually.
 ```cs

 class LevelService